mathworks/matlab-azure-devops-extension/README.md

-# MATLAB Extension for Azure Pipelines
+# Continuous Integration with MATLAB on Azure DevOps

-This extension provides tasks to easily build and test MATLAB and Simulink projects in Azure DevOps environments.
+This extension provides tasks to build and test MATLAB and Simulink projects in Azure DevOps environments.

 ## Usage